+Location 2 has been dropped from further consideration by the project at this time.
 The parcel adjacent to Location 2 consists of planned unit development in Half Moon Bay.
-The sign at Location 2 would be within Caltrans' ROW and would not conflict with the ability for the parcel to be developed in the future.
-The sign would be compatible with preserving coastal views and coastal access.
-The sign would not interrupt any scenic views, or views of ridgelines or prominent landforms.
-SR 1 through the Half Moon Bay city limits is a four-lane highway, and the sign would be placed near a local car dealership.
+The sign at Location 2 would have been within Caltrans' ROW and would not have conflicted with the ability for the parcel to be developed in the future.
+The sign would have been compatible with preserving coastal views and coastal access.
+The sign would not have interrupted any scenic views, or views of ridgelines or prominent landforms.
+SR 1 through the Half Moon Bay city limits is a four-lane highway, and the sign would have been placed near a local car dealership.
 Overall, the project would remain consistent with the policies of the Half Moon Bay LCP.

 Locations 5 and 6 are within SMCLCP jurisdiction.
-Like Location 2, the signs would be constructed in Caltrans' ROW.
+The signs would be constructed in Caltrans' ROW.
 Zoning adjacent to Location 5 is light industrial and is in the airport compatibility zone.
 Adjacent land use to Location 6 includes single-family residential development.
 The proposed signage would not preclude the use and development of adjacent parcels.

 Other policies relevant to Locations 5 and 6 include those related to public works-specifically, highway capacity would not be increased, as specified in Section 2.44b of the SMCLCP.
 SR 1 would remain a scenic two-lane road after construction.
 At both Locations 5 and 6, the signs would be in a rural area of SR 1 and would not have impacts to housing.
 Because the proposed signs are sited next to or in close proximity to existing infrastructure, like overhead utility lines, Caltrans does not believe the signs degrade the rural character and feel of the area.
 Additionally, the project does not include the construction of any oil or gas wells, onshore oil facilities, pipelines or transmission lines, or alternative energy facilities.
 The project may result in temporary service interruptions to draw power to the new poles.
 Caltrans would coordinate with affected property owners in the event of short service disruptions.
-The project would be constructed within

-Caltrans' ROW and would not impact agricultural land or land zoned for timber harvest.
+The project would be constructed within Caltrans' ROW and would not impact agricultural land or land zoned for timber harvest.
 The project would not affect aquaculture facilities or construct any new aquaculture facilities.